sudheerj/vuejs-interview-questions/README.md

        <comp-b v-else></comp-b>
      </keep-alive>
      ```
-     **Note:** Remember that keep-alive tag doesn’t render a DOM element itself, and doesn’t show up in the component
+     **Note:** Remember that keep-alive tag doesn't render a DOM element itself, and doesn't show up in the component
      parent chain.

      **[⬆ Back to Top](#table-of-contents)**

 81.  ### What are async components?
      In large applications, we may need to divide the app into smaller chunks and only load a component from the server
-     when it’s needed.
+     when it's needed.
 To make this happen, Vue allows you to define your component as a factory function that
      asynchronously resolves your component definition.
 These components are known as async component.

      Let's see an example of async component using webpack code-splitting feature,